HelenMao/SAVI2I/README.md

 - Pytorch 0.4.0+

 ### Hardware Requirement
-Suggest to use two P100 16GB GPUs or One V100 32GB GPUs.
+Suggest to use two P100 16GB GPUs or One V100 32GB GPU.

 ### Install